tjinauyeung/v3/content/the-great-migration/index.md

   <img src="./feasibility.jpg" alt="diagram showing feasibility">
 </div>

-In the [WBAA department](https://medium.com/wbaa/what-does-ing-wb-advanced-analytics-do-707a09175530) at [ING](https://developer.ing.com/openbanking/) there has been a shift to a more product focused development cycle.
+In our department there has been a shift to a more product focused development cycle.
 A big influencer is the framework of [design thinking](https://www.interaction-design.org/literature/topics/design-thinking), and part of it is the feasibility test.

 Applying this to our process meant that we needed to build a [proof of concept](https://lvivity.com/proof-of-concept-meaning) as soon as possible to test if our idea was technically achievable.
 Aside from measuring feasibility, the other major advantage is being able to identify potential obstacles early.